-Yet there was praise and gratitude from Washington, Thomas Jefferson and other founding fathers.
+Yet Washington, Jefferson and other founding fathers had praised him and offered their gratitude.
 And Arnold, who remarried during the war, continued getting appointments from Washington – first as military governor in Philadelphia and then as commander of the fort at West Point.

-Brown’s sister was married to Benedict Arnold’s cousin, giving him familiarity with his background.
+Brown’s sister married Benedict Arnold’s cousin, giving him familiarity with his background.
 Arnold grew up in Norwich, Conn.
 His chances for higher education at Yale College were dashed because his drunkard father had squandered the family’s money.

 Brown, however, did attend Yale and while in New Haven became familiar with Arnold’s reputation.
 Though the truth of Arnold’s early life in business has become clouded by efforts to smear him in his later years, Brown had a firm opinion that Arnold was not an ethical nor honest man.